Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Proximity and Visuotactile Fusion for Contact Patch Estimation

 \section{Proximity and Visuotactile Fusion for Contact Patch Estimation}

-The fusion algorithm outputs a point cloud of the estimated contact patch, which is constructed from the intersection of the set of points from the tactile and proximity point clouds shown in Figure \ref{fig:fig1} and Figure \ref{fig:overlay}.
+The fusion algorithm outputs a point cloud of the estimated contact patch, which is constructed from the intersection of the tactile and proximity point clouds (Fig. \ref{fig:fig1}).

 The data inputs to the algorithm are the proximity camera's RGB image, the proximity depth image, and the tactile depth image.
-The proximity camera's RGB image, which sees the membrane, is only used to remove noise from the proximity depth data.
+The proximity camera's RGB modality, which observes the membrane, is only used to remove noise from the proximity depth data.
 The proximity depth and tactile depth maps are used to compute the contact patch.